Sign up for email updates that can help you learn more.SIGN UP NOW

 Staying in treatment may help reduce illicit opioid use.

 Only doctors with specific training and a special license can prescribe SUBOXONE Film.
-And while your primary care doctor may not be able to treat your condition with SUBOXONE Film, nearly 13,000 other actively treating physicians can—including some near you.
+And while your primary care doctor may not be able to treat your condition with SUBOXONE Film, nearly 13,000 other actively treating physicians can.

 Call your insurance plan to see which doctors are in your plan and whether your plan covers SUBOXONE Film (most plans do).
 You should also ask the doctor you choose about how they handle insurance.